novo52/backrooms-mod-mc/README.md

   - 🟥 Noclipping to enter
 - 🟥 Spawn in the backrooms world generation option

-## Setup
+## Building

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+For building instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.